 The information below is disclosed in accordance with Part Eight of Regulation (EU) No. 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms (hereinafter the "Regulation" or the "CRR") and paragraph 32(1) of DI144-2014-14 & 14 (A) and DI144-2014-15 of the Cyprus Securities and Exchange Commission (the "CySEC") for the Prudential Supervision of Investment Firms.

-The information that ISEC Wealth Management Ltd ("the Company") discloses herein relates to the year ended 31st December 2018.
+The information that ISEC Holding Ltd (Former Innovative Securities (EU) Ltd) (the "Company") and its subsidiaries (the "Group") discloses herein relates to the year ended 31st December 2019.

 1.2 Company Incorporation and Principal Activities